 My broad area of research is distributed systems and networking.
 I seek to build systems that both advance the state-of-the-art as well as the state of practice.

 Prior to Feldera, I was a senior researcher at VMware Research (2016-2023), where I led research efforts to improve the scalability, reliability and extensibility of large-scale cluster managers.
-Sieve automatically tests Kubernetes controllers for reliability issues, and Anvil is a framework to build formally verified Kubernetes controllers.
+Anvil is a framework to build formally verified Kubernetes controllers and Sieve automatically tests Kubernetes controllers for reliability issues.
 DCM makes it easy to build scalable and flexible cluster managers using declarative programming.

 As a PhD student (2012-2016), I invented techniques to deliver predictable performance for certain classes of distributed systems.
 I’m grateful that some of that work has been impactful.
-C3 ships with ElasticSearch and OpenSearch, and influenced the design of Spotify’s ELS.
+C3 ships with ElasticSearch and OpenSearch as the Adaptive Replica Selection feature, and influenced the design of Spotify’s ELS.

 I’m a fervent champion of open-source software.
 My time with the ns-3 network simulator project was a formative part of my career, where I was an active contributor and maintainer between 2009 and 2016.
 My largest contribution to the project was ns-3’s integration with Click.
 I was excited to learn that ns-3 and its predecessors were awarded the 2020 ACM SIGCOMM Networking Systems Award.